MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 In addition to configuring routes by using the routing table, you have been asked to configure routes by using attributes as well, to enable the entry of user-friendly URLs.

-The main task for this exercise is as follows:
+The main tasks for this exercise is as follows:

--  Add custom routes to a **City** controller by using attributes.
+1. Apply custom routes to a controller using attributes.

+2. Run the application and verify the new routes work.

 #### Task 1: Apply custom routes to a controller using attributes.